 You set up Pasmo Apple Pay like you would do with a credit card.
 Simply tap the “Wallet” icon, then tap the “+” icon in the top, right corner of the screen.
 Select “PASMO” under the “Transit” menu, and follow the instructions on the screen.
 Among other things, you’ll have the option to link your PASMO card to (and therefore refill it with) your primary ApplePay credit card, thereby saving you from ever having to visit a recharge machine again.

-Note that if you don’t already have a physical PASMO card in your possession, you will need to wait until purchasing one in Japan (which you can do at most any public transit station in the country, such as at a Tokyo Metro ticket machine) to complete this process.
-Also be aware that for PASMO to successfully install on your device, you’ll need to be using an iPhone 8 or later, and have the latest version of iOS installed.
+Note that as of 2023, if you don’t already have a physical PASMO card in your possession, you no longer need to purchase a physical PASMO card in Japan to complete this process.
+You can install a virtual PASMO card, even outside of Japan!
+Do, however, be aware that for PASMO to successfully install on your device, you’ll need to be using an iPhone 8 or later, and have the latest version of iOS installed.

 Ways to Use Pasmo Apple Pay in Japan